 Note: Tuition figures are for illustration and exclude fees.
 Always check the latest rates on a school’s website.

-Q: Do I need to live in North Dakota or visit campus for an online master’s degree program?
+Q: Do I need to live in North Dakota or visit campus for an online master’s degree?

 Q: Can I work full-time while pursuingan online master’s degree in North Dakota?

-Q: What financial aid is available for online master’s degree students in the state?
+Q: What financial aid options are available for online master’s students in ND?

 Q: How can I choose the right online master’s degree program for my goals?